samtecspg/articulate/api/README.md

 # NLU API

-This RESTful API helps in the management of entities, intents, and domains.
+This RESTful API helps in the management of keywords, sayings, and domains.
 Alongside, it exposes the parsing action, and also the management of parsed documents.
 It is based on [Rasa](https://rasa.ai/) for the NLU task, and also makes use of [Duckling](https://github.com/facebookincubator/duckling) to parse the text into structured data.
 For data persistence we are using [ElasticSearch](https://www.elastic.co/products/elasticsearch), and for development tasks, we use [Kibana](https://www.elastic.co/products/kibana).

 ## Getting Started